udexon/UCollab/Q25_UCollab.md

 We may now use the following to measure the successes in replicating conventional software services and businesses:

 1. Time taken to replicate conventional businesses in shared economy businesses?
 Uber, AirBnB etc?
 And grow?
-2. National currency ratio to cryptocurrency change over time?
+2. National currency ratio to cryptocurrency change over time?  and Bitcoin?
-3. Time to take to replicate 100% of MAGAF and Bitcoin?
+3. Time to take to replicate 100% of MAGAF -- Microsoft, Apple, Google, Amazon, Facebook

 Although the list above may look a little complicated, covering several fields which may not seem to be related, we shall attempt to explore their relationships, as in the end, they all manifest their results in dollars and cents and time, as with all human activities.